bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 The `40s` is the time it takes to process the epoch on google colab (my threadripper cpu takes `20s`, but GPU or TPU could do better).

 The value `loss` is the MSE on the training data while `val_loss` is the MSE value on the validation data.
-As far as I understand the separated validation data helps to detect the machine learning enemy, overfitting.
+As far as we understand the separated validation data helps to detect the machine learning enemy, overfitting.
 Because in case of overfitting the value `loss` continue to improve (almost indefinitely) while `val_loss` start improving with the loss but a certain point diverge, indicating the network is memorizing the training data to improve `loss` but in doing so losing generalizing capabilities.

 Our model doesn't look to suffer overfitting cause `loss` and `val_loss` doesn't diverge during training